JapanPanda/SDL-RPG-Game/README.md

 If windows, make sure you move the .dlls to the directory with the .sln

-If linux, good luck making a cmake for SDL
+If linux, use the included Makefile (Thanks to Technius)

 # What I'm using: Visual Studio 2017
 With this tutorial